 Don’t rush them.
 Be attentive, friendly and respectful while watching for signs of sincere interest.
 Then, at the right moment, attempt a trial close by asking them how they ‘feel’ about the property, or when they’d like possession, or if they want the appliances included.
 Click here for helpful hints on selling your own house.

 An enthusiastic buyer prospect may cause a seller to feel that their home selling efforts may soon prove fruitful.
-However, due to insufficient income and/or down payment or a poor credit report, they may not be able to afford to buy the property.
+However, due to insufficient income and/or down payment or a poor credit report, the buyer may not be able to afford to buy the property.
+Even a dump will appeal to someone whose living standards and financial worth are both very low.
 Prior to beginning negotiations, a buyer should be pre-qualified.

 It’s very important that a homeowner keep their eyes open and be well-informed about the real estate contract before signing one.
 Agreements of Purchase and Sale, and the myriad supporting standard forms, are legally binding documents.
 To a novice in particular, they can seem complex and confusing and should be treated seriously.
 Misinterpretations could cost big time.

 A prudent seller should clearly understand their responsibilities, including disclosure of latent defects.
 If unsure, and selling privately, I recommend seeking the advice of a lawyer before signing anything.